 - Marijuana legalization will have negative impacts on New Hampshire's workforce.
 As you know, employers in this state are already in a constant struggle to hire employees.
-Since marijuana commercialization would make it harder for potential employees to pass drug screenings, and those drug screenings are critical to maintain safety in the workplace, passing this bill would only increase New Hampshire's workforce shortage and further hurt our businesses.
+Since marijuana legalization would make it harder for potential employees to pass drug screenings, and those drug screenings are critical to maintain safety in the workplace, passing this bill would only increase New Hampshire's workforce shortage and further hurt our businesses.

 - Even though retail sales are not outlined in this bill, proponents have been clear that that is the next step.
 This bill will open the door for Big Marijuana to enter our state.
 I certainly don't want that, and neither do most families with young children.
 We need to be attracting young families to New Hampshire, not enacting policies which would keep them away.

 Opening the door for Big Marijuana is bad for New Hampshire.
 I hope that you will agree and vote that HB 656 go to an interim study.
 Feel free to call me back if you have any questions.
-Thank you for representing my voice in Concord.
+Thank you for all of your work.

 how did your calls go?